Back to National Guide

 Hiring a Licensed Electrician in VIC

 All outdoor electrical work in Victoria must be done by a licensed electrician registered with Energy Safe Victoria.
 A Certificate of Electrical Safety is legally required on completion.
 The licensed worker must issue it within 30 days.
+This certificate is your proof the installation meets AS/NZS 3000 and is the document your insurer will ask for if something goes wrong.

-• Certificate of Electrical Safety on completion
+• That a Certificate of Electrical Safety will be issued on completion

 How We Calculate